Landscape of rubble persists as Minneapolis demands taxes in exchange for permits

 In St. Paul, officials have been issuing demolition permits in as little as a week, records show.
 City officials said the only reason they would hold up or deny a demolition permit is if a contractor was not properly licensed for the work.

-City spokeswoman Suzanne Donovan said staffers within the Department of Safety and Inspections have tried to “expedite” demolition permits “to help accelerate construction that needs to take place to ensure commerce moves forward in Saint Paul.”
+City spokeswoman Suzanne Donovan said staffers within the Department of Safety and Inspections have tried to expedite demolition permits "to help accelerate construction that needs to take place to ensure commerce moves forward in St. Paul."

 Stage said he would have thought twice about rebuilding in St. Paul if the city had asked him to prepay $11,793 in property taxes when he applied for a demolition permit in June.